 Perseverance and endurance

-It was 5.45AM and it was the most important day of our trek – the day we were going to reach EBC.
+It was 5.45AM and it was the most important day of our trek to Everest Base Camp – the day we were going to actually reach!
 After a quick bite at Lobuche lodge, we put on our hiking gear and started our longest trekking day.
 It was different from any other day as we would be taking the return journey on the same day, and thus, our trek distance would be doubled.